Last updated on November 24th, 2020

-Place the chocolate, buttermilk, and maple syrup in a small, heavy-bottomed saucepan and stir constantly over low heat just until the chocolate is melted.
+- Add the chocolate and cream to a small, heavy-bottomed saucepan and stir constantly over low heat just until the chocolate is melted.

 Make the yogurt custard:

-Sprinkle an even layer of turbinado sugar across the top of each ramekin.
-Caramelize the sugar by using a kitchen torch or by placing the ramekins under the oven broiler and heating the sugar until a bubbling and bronzed layer of hard caramel forms.
+- Caramelize the sugar with a kitchen torch or by placing the ramekins under the oven broiler and heating the sugar until a bubbling and bronzed layer of hard caramel forms.

 - Cool the ramekins on a wire rack for 10 minutes to let the sugar harden.
 Serve with fresh berries, if desired.